shaswat28/cs185c/project/README.md

 Several input files need to be created to run the model.
 Generate the following list of files using the notebooks indicated in paratheses:

-Model Grid (notebooks/Creating the Model Grid.ipynb)
+-Model Grid (notebooks/Creating the Model Grid.ipynb)
-Bathymetry (notebooks/Creating the Bathymetry.ipynb)
+-Bathymetry (notebooks/Creating the Bathymetry.ipynb)
-Initial Conditions (notebooks/Creating the Initial Conditions.ipynb)
+-Initial Conditions (notebooks/Creating the Initial Conditions.ipynb)
-External Forcing Conditions (notebooks/Creating the External Forcing Conditions.ipynb) Boundary Conditions (notebooks/Creating the Boundary Conditions.ipynb) The model files should be placed into the  input directory.
+-External Forcing Conditions (notebooks/Creating the External Forcing Conditions.ipynb) -Boundary Conditions (notebooks/Creating the Boundary Conditions.ipynb) The model files should be placed into the  input directory.

 Step 2: Add files to the computing cluster

 Once the input files have been created, the model files can be transferred to the computing cluster.
 Begin by cloning a copy of MITgcm into your scratch directory and make a folder for the configuration, .e.g.